RHPallock/Kuramoto_sivashinsky/README.md

 # Kuramoto_sivashinsky

-The repo will cheese the KS equation.
+This repo will cheese the KS equation.